splunk/observability-workshop/docs/module7/vo_getting_started.md

 Click the edit policy button for the Primary Paging Policy.

 * Step 1
-    - Every 5 minutes until we have reached you
     - Send a push notification to all my devices
     - Execute the next step if I have not responded within 5 minutes